Front and Rear Seats

 - Insert a short, flat object (such as a small flat-head screwdriver) into the opening on the inside base of the left post and pull the head support upward.

 To re-install the head support:

 - With the front of the head support facing forward, insert both posts into the corresponding holes on the seat back.

-- Press downward on the head support until it clicks into place.
+- Press down on the head support until it clicks into place.

-The front and second row seats contain heating pads that operate at three levels from 3 (highest) to 1 (lowest).
-To operate the seat heaters, see Climate Controls.
+The front and rear seats contain heating pads that operate at three levels from 3 (highest) to 1 (lowest).
+To operate the seat heaters, see Operating Climate Controls.